 As a parent, you know your child's usual behavior.
 If your child is more irritable than usual and cannot be comforted, contact your child's health care provider.

 Watch for and report other symptoms, such as:

 - Crying that persists

 - Fast breathing

 - Poor appetite

 - Racing heartbeat

 What to Expect at Your Office Visit

-Review Date: 11/7/2009
+Review Date: 9/1/2014

-Reviewed By: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.